beckettloose/truenas-nginx-swap/README.md

 * CA_CERT_PATH: Mandatory.
 Path to the local CA's root certificate.
 * ACME_SH_PATH: Optional.
 Path to the `acme.sh` script.
 Defaults to `/root/.acme.sh/acme.sh`.
 * TRUENAS_FQDN: Optional.
 Defaults to the FQDN configured for your TrueNAS server.
+* CERT_INSTALL_SCRIPT: Optional.
+Path to an executable or script to be run after the certificate is retrieved. (passed to `acme.sh --reloadcmd` argument)

 ## Execution
 Run the script.
-It will back up nginx.conf, replace it with the temporary config, call acme.sh to issue the cert, and then replace nginx.conf with the backed-up version.  **Note:** This script doesn't do anything to deploy the new cert--you may want to investigate [deploy-freenas](https://github.com/danb35/deploy-freenas) for that purpose.
+It will back up nginx.conf, replace it with the temporary config, call acme.sh to issue the cert, and then replace nginx.conf with the backed-up version.  **Note:** This script doesn't do anything to deploy the new cert by default--you may want to investigate [deploy-freenas](https://github.com/danb35/deploy-freenas) for that purpose.

 For debugging purposes, add the `-d` flag (`./nginx-swap -d`).
 This will run `acme.sh` with the `--debug` option.